Welcome to ThinkBlueLA.com

 Ron recently retired as a detective from the Burbank Police Department after 30 years of service and is blessed to have a wonderful daughter (Christina) and son (Tim) who are, of course, huge Dodger fans.
 Christina currently lives in Brooklyn, New York pursuing a career in theater arts.
 She is frequently seen wearing her Dodgers garb around the City and has no problem sharing her opinion of the Yankees when being heckled by Yankees fans.
 Tim recently graduated from Valencia High School and is currently enrolled at College of the Canyons in Santa Clarita.
 Ron and Tim were featured in the DVD movie “Bluetopia – The L.A.
 Dodgers Movie” which chronicles the Dodgers’ incredible 2008 season.
 In addition to being a life-long Dodger fan, Ron is also a longtime Dodgers season ticket holder and can be found at (nearly) every Dodger home game out in the Left Field Pavilion.

-Harold Uhlman is an occasional guest contributor to ThinkBlueLA.com and a longtime Dodger fan who hails from about as far away from Dodger Stadium as you possibly can get – Nova Scotia, Canada.
+Harold Uhlman is a frequent guest contributor to ThinkBlueLA.com and a longtime Dodger fan who hails from about as far away from Dodger Stadium as you possibly can get – Nova Scotia, Canada.
 One evening in 1952, young Harold was slowly turning the dial on his radio and happened to hear a man with a golden voice describing a baseball game.
-The man, of course, was legendary Hall of Famer Vin Scully and the baseball team was the Brooklyn Dodgers.
+The man, of course, was Hall of Fame broadcaster Vin Scully and the baseball team was the Brooklyn Dodgers.
 Aided by Vinny’s call of a Duke Snider home run, Harold instantly became a Dodger fan for life.
 Ironically, had Harold turned his radio dial a fraction of an inch more, he would have tuned into a Giants game in progress and the unthinkable may have happened.
 Harold’s passion within his passion is his love of the Dodgers minor league affiliate teams which he closely follows.
 This gives Harold an intimate knowledge of the youngsters coming up within the Dodgers farm system, which he frequently shares with ThinkBlueLA.com readers.

 Harold is a retired school teacher and school administrator.
 He is an avid baseball card collector with more that 30,000 cards in his collection – most of which are Dodgers and Dodger prospects.